lendunistus/wiiuvcextract-guide/index.md

 mono nfs2iso2nfs.exe -dec
 ```

 Congratulations, you now have your ROM!
-You can find the file in your wiiu-vc-extractor folder.
+You can find the file in the folder you ran the exe in.